SAP-samples/kyma-runtime-extension-samples/keda-cron-scaler/README.md

 ### View the events

-Check the events during the trigger start or end time
+Check the events during the trigger start or end time.
+Here you can see KEDA scaling down the replicas

 ```shell
 kubectl -n ${NS} get events